* Republicans warn against raising tax rates

 Obama “will not sign, under any circumstances, an extension of tax cuts for the top 2 percent of American earners,” Carney told reporters aboard Air Force One en route to New York to survey recent devastating storm damage.

-Obama at 10:15 a.m.
-EST (1515 GMT) on Friday will bring together the four top leaders of Congress for the first time since the Nov.
+With those tough battle lines drawn, Obama at 10:15 a.m.
+(1515 GMT) on Friday will bring together the four top leaders of Congress for the first time since the Nov.
 6 election.

 McConnell, Senate Majority Leader Harry Reid, House of Representatives Speaker John Boehner and House Democratic leader Nancy Pelosi are scheduled to talk with him for about an hour at the White House.